Ann-Geo/Mez/README.md

 	- For partially written, fully written and over written cases

 - Read concurrent with append
-	- For partially written, fully written and over written cases (only case 1)
+	- For partially written, fully written and over written cases
 	- For image sizes 1K to 2.1M